kacheryhub/kacheryhub/doc/content-uris.md

 # Output: Hello, world!
 ```

-If the kachery network (or at least the channels our node belongs to) does not contain this string, we can add it via:
+If the kachery channels that our node belongs to do not contain this string, we can add it via:

 ```python
 uri = kc.store_text('Hello, world!')